 Ridgeland real estate is some of the most expensive in Mississippi, although Ridgeland house values don't compare to the most expensive real estate in the U.S.

-Ridgeland is a decidedly white-collar city, with fully 86.00% of the workforce employed in white-collar jobs, well above the national average.
+Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Ridgeland is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Ridgeland is a city of professionals, sales and office workers, and managers.
-There are especially a lot of people living in Ridgeland who work in sales jobs (14.57%), office and administrative support (14.01%), and management occupations (11.10%).
+There are especially a lot of people living in Ridgeland who work in sales jobs (14.21%), office and administrative support (13.01%), and management occupations (11.52%).

 The per capita income in Ridgeland in 2010 was $36,253, which is wealthy relative to Mississippi and the nation.
 This equates to an annual income of $145,012 for a family of four.
 However, Ridgeland contains both very wealthy and poor people as well.

 Ridgeland is an extremely ethnically-diverse city.
 The people who call Ridgeland home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Ridgeland residents report their race to be White, followed by Black or African-American.
 Important ancestries of people in Ridgeland include Irish, German, Scots-Irish, and Italian.

 The most common language spoken in Ridgeland is English.
 Other important languages spoken here include Spanish and Indic languages.